endrealm/RealmDrive/docs/usage.md

 conversion.registerClasses(GreatEntity.class);
 ```

-#### Making existing classes compatible
+#### Adding custom serializers
-At some point you will probably want to store some of java's various classes (e.g. UUID, Date,...) or those of other libraries.
+At some point you will probably want to store some of java's various classes (e.g. UUID, Date,...), those of other libraries or just want to change how a specific class is saved in general.
 The classes Date and UUID are supported by default.
-They are used using LIFO so it is possible to overwrite them, by just adding serializers supporting those classes.
+Serializers are used according to LIFO so it is possible to overwrite them, by just adding serializers supporting those classes.

 First of all you have to implement Custom Serializer
 ```java